gomez-rafa-61/context-engineering-intro/INITIAL.md

 - Outlook for the email draft agent, Snowflake API agent for registering status, Airbyte API for job status agent

 ## EXAMPLES:
+Use the following example for connecting to AirByte

 ## DOCUMENTATION: